How to watch the San Francisco 49ers preseason opener against the Las Vegas Raiders

 • Location: Allegiant Stadium in Las Vegas

-• Online stream: Live on the CBSSF.com home page and on your mobile or streaming device.
+• Online stream: Live on the CBSSacramento.com home page and on your mobile or streaming device.

 for more features.